softwaresaved/jamie/jobAnalysis/dataCollection/README.md

 ## Description

-This branch is used to build the parser that input the HTML excerpt files, cleaning them and insert them into a MongoDB.
+This directory is used to build the parser that input HTML excerpt files containing the job data, cleans them and inserts them into a MongoDB instance.

-All the operation are done within the `job2db.py` script.
+All the operation are done by the `job2db.py` script.

 ### Parsing